-- Reset File Access Time-Prior to performing a backup, use this option to establish how Access Time will be treated for the files being backed up.
-If this option is enabled, the Access Time of any files that are backed up is reset to the original value that was present before the backup was performed (Change Time is updated).
-This is the default setting.
-If this option is not enabled, the Access Time of any files that are backed up is updated to the new value that is present when the backup is completed (Change Time is not updated).
+- If this option is selected (check in box), BrightStor ARCserve Backup preserves the last file access time of any files that are backed up as the original value that was present before the backup was performed (Change Time will be updated).
+This is the default setting. - If this option is not selected (no check in box), the last file access time of any files that are backed up is updated to the new value that is present when the backup is completed (Change Time will not be updated).